masadshoaib/CipherCredit-Decoding-Creditworthiness-with-ML/README.md

 # Machine Learning for Credit Card Application Review

+Credit scoring is becoming increasingly vital in financial decisions.
+Forbes reported an average credit card debt of $5,474 per borrower in Q3 2022, totaling $38 billion.
+The intersection of technology and finance, notably in credit evaluation, is rapidly evolving.
+This project aims to utilize machine learning to assess 'good' or 'bad' credit risks, offering insights into improving traditional financial models by utilizing the dataset found on Kaggle.

 ## Dataset

 - Project dataset consists of application_record.csv and credit_record.csv, mergeable via